OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

    8. Now type command `Make build` and it will start build image for docker, it will take some time to build and start. for more specific steps watch below video.
    9. Next time if you want to run docker image just open docker and run opensign container by clicking on play button from actions.

-*Note: If you want our updated feature in your docker container just delete opensign container and just follow steps from 2 step again.*
+*Note: If you want our updated features in your docker container just delete opensign container and just follow steps from 2 step again.*

 <div>
     <ReactPlayer playing controls url='https://www.youtube.com/watch?v=GY_OP697EiU' />
 </div>

 ## Information About ENV variables which are used to setup OpenSign™ with Docker on Localhost
 To set up OpenSign™ locally using Docker, the following prerequisites are required:

 Environment Varaibles: